 When are the deadlines to apply for BHSU scholarships?

-January 15 is the priority deadline for new and transfer students.
+February 1 is the submission deadline for new and transfer students scholarship applications.

 Can I receive outside scholarships along with a scholarship from BHSU?